PrismarineJS/prismarine-block/doc/API.md

 #### block.boundingBox

-The shape of the block according to the physics engine's collision decection.
+The shape of the block according to the physics engine's collision detection.
 Currently one of:

  * `block` - currently, partially solid blocks, such as half-slabs and ladders, are considered entirely solid.
  * `empty` - such as flowers and lava.